florenciacruz3/florenciacruz3/getting-started-with-markdown.md

 ## 1. Why Writers Should Care About Markdown

-If you’ve ever used Word or Google Docs, you've probably encountered a situation where you spent 20 minutes, trying to fix a heading that won’t cooperate, or designing a whole layout for your article and after pasting fell apart.
+If you’ve ever used Word or Google Docs, you've probably encountered a situation where you spent 20 minutes, trying to fix a heading that won’t cooperate, or designing a whole layout for your article and that after pasting fell apart.
 Markdown works differently.
 The formatting is right there in the text, plain as day.
 And once you understand why that matters, it's hard to go back.

 ---